alsongard/alsongard/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on C++ AND PYTHON AND CYBERSECURITY AND WEB_DESIGN AND KALI_LINUX COMMANDS
+- 🔭 I’m currently working on C++ AND PYTHON AND CYBERSECURITY AND WEB_DESIGN AND KALI_LINUX O.S
 - 🌱 I’m currently learning Computer Vision Tasks, privilege escalation and exploiting vulnerabilities, integration of Excel files with C++ Programs and building C++ programs and Web Designin
 - 👯 I’m looking to collaborate on web design projects, ctf, c++ applications
 - 🤔 I’m looking for help with react, node.js, privilege escallation especially after finding properties and vulnerabilities of a system.